Livingston Montana Fishing Report

 The Stillwater River is similar to the Yellowstone, but has less slow water.
 When you find the right pools, expect them to be jammed up with fish.

 The Missouri River is definitely the best winter public water option within about 3.5 hours.
 Both the Hauser (Land of Giants) and Holter tailwaters are worth hitting.
-Some BWO or midge hatches are possible, and swinging streamers can work, but the best option until late March is fishing pink Lightning Bugs, pink sowbugs, pink scuds, and pink junk flies like AMEX in combination, maybe with a Zebra Midge or WD-40 trailer.
-The lowest crowds of the year await, though it’ll be cold here, too.
+Some BWO or midge hatches are possible, and swinging streamers can work.
+The best option is still fishing pink Lightning Bugs, pink sowbugs, pink scuds, and pink junk flies like AMEX in combination, maybe with a midge or BWO nymph trailer.
+Stuff that isn’t pink and isn’t a nymph will rapidly get more important below Holter Dam over the next couple weeks (except when Little Prickle Pear and the Dearborn bring in mud), while below Hauser they mostly still like nymphs.
+Beware of spawning areas and leave them alone, especially below Holter where the fish are all wild.
+Below Hauser where 90% of the rainbows are stockers coming up from Holter Lake, you’ll see why this area is called “Land of No Ethics” and “Land of Crowds” as often as it’s called “Land of Giants.”

 Montana Small Streams are too low and cold now.

 The Paradise Valley spring creeks will probably see the widest window of good fishing, provided the wind isn’t blowing 40mph like it has been some days lately.
 Nymphing is now the best option.
-Eggs might still work, but skinny floss San Juan Worms, midge pupae and larvae, and maybe some tiny mayfly nymphs are the most likely bets.
-Absent a midge hatch (possible but fairly unlikely), the fish will be in the pools rather than the riffles.
+Eggs might work, but skinny floss San Juan Worms, midge pupae and larvae, and mayfly nymphs are the best bets.
+BWO and midge hatches will occur daily when the wind is calm.
+If you get a gray but warm afternoon, holy biscuits.
+Beware of spawning activity; stick to fishing and wading the deeper areas with dark, boulder or chunk-rock bottoms, rather than the shallow, clean gravel.

 Yellowstone Park fishing is closed except on the Gardner River below Osprey Falls and on the Madison downstream of the MT/WY boundary near the Barns Pools.
 Note that the park interior roads are also closed, so you’re looking at a 3hr plus drive to get to the Madison via Bozeman and Big Sky from our base in Livingston.